-In recent years, mobility in cities has experienced many novelties.
-So many that we could speak without fear of exaggerating that a true revolution in urban mobility is taking place.
+So Why are E-Bikes in Canada taking over?
+Well, in recent years, mobility in cities has experienced many novelties.
+So much that we can say without fear of exaggerating that a true revolution is taking place.

-The first of these is the awareness that we need to change the way we move, especially in cities, to reduce the consumption of fossil fuels.
-The other element is technology, and it resides in the supply: new forms of agile, cheap mobility have emerged and whose carbon footprint is much lower than that of the gasoline or diesel car that until now seemed untouchable.
-Among those alternatives is the electric bicycle.
+The first of these is the awareness that we need to change how we move to reduce the consumption of fossil fuels and specially in cities.
+The other element is technology, and it resides in the supply: new forms of agile, cheap mobility and have emerged and whose carbon footprint is much lower than that of the gasoline or diesel car that until now seemed untouchable.
+Among those alternatives is the electric motor bike.

 What is an electric bike?

 An electric bike is a normal bicycle with the addition of an electric drivetrain.
-This consists of a battery, motor, and integrating the electric power to function in conjunction with the rider pedaling.
+This consists of a battery, a motor, and the integration of electric power of function in conjunction with the rider pedalling.

 Some of the benefits of electric bikes are: